top of page

 OUR APPROACH

-The Centre adopts a fashion value chain-led, multi-sector systems approach, structured on a “from soil to shelf” framework.
+The Centre adopts a fashion value chain-led, multi-sector systems approach, structured on a “from soil to shelf to Regenerationframework.

-This approach enables the coordination of interconnected sectors across upstream inputs, industrial production, enabling systems, and market distribution—forming a coherent and self-reinforcing economic system.
+This approach enables the coordination of interconnected sectors across upstream inputs, industrial production, enabling systems, market distribution, and regeneration - forming a coherent, integrated, and self-reinforcing economic system.

 CORE FUNCTIONS